open-policy-agent/opa/v1/test/compilecases/README.md

 `RegoVersionFilter` marks `Ignore` on every case written for a version you do not parse.
-Matching is exact: `v0-compat-v1` is its own parsing mode, so supporting `v0` or `v1` does not imply it, and passing no version filters nothing rather than rejecting the whole corpus.
-A rejected case is marked, never removed — the corpus stays addressable by index, and what you do with an ignored case is your own business.
+Matching is exact: `v0-compat-v1` is its own parsing mode, so supporting `v0` or `v1` does not imply it, and passing no version filters nothing rather than rejecting the whole corpus. `StrictModeFilter` does the same for the strict setting a case pins — see [Strict mode](#strict-mode).
+A rejected case is marked, never removed: the corpus stays addressable by index, and what you do with an ignored case is your own business.

 `CapabilitiesFilter`, which the parser corpus pairs with `WithIR`, has no counterpart here yet: it filters on the builtins a plan calls, and this corpus